 - Major remaining identified risks

-- Performance indexes: e.g. schedule performance index and cost performance index
+- Performance indexes (schedule performance index and cost performance index)

-- Forecasted fund required to complete the remaining work (if the project cost is overrun or underrun)
+- The forecasted funds required to complete the remaining work (ETC)

-- Forecasted time required to complete the remaining work (if the project is delayed or ahead of schedule)
+- The forecasted time needed to complete the remaining work

-- Summary of major approved change requests during the reporting period etc.
+- A summary of major approved change requests during the reporting period.

 The format of the performance reports may be any combination of these formats: